Dec 17, 2020

 Fines, Costs And Risks For Red Light Camera Tickets

 Getting a red light camera ticket can cost you, but not as much as a collision.
 Red light cameras were introduced to deter drivers from running red lights and potentially causing accidents.
-They are installed in the busiest and most dangerous intersections with the objective to reduce auto accident rates.
+They are installed in the busiest and most dangerous intersections with the objective of reducing accident rates.

-In this blog, we will discuss red light camera tickets in Ontario, provide information about fines, costs, prevention, the impact on car insurance, and answer commonly asked questions.
+In this blog, we will discuss red light camera tickets, and provide information about fines, costs, prevention, and the impact on car insurance in Ontario.